 Here are ways to make sure your customers have the latest information about your store:1.
 Update your business hours

 For businesses with changed hours: If your business hours have changed, update the times when you’ll be open or closed.
 Your operating hours show when a customer visits your Business Profile, and they’ll know exactly when they can visit your location.
+If your business is open and offers onsite services, use primary hours to refer to the hours you offer onsite services.
 Learn how to change your hours.

 Tip: If you‘re closed for shopping in-store but offer pickup or delivery during reduced hours, make sure your hours of operation reflect the pickup or delivery hours.
 Update your delivery options.

 For temporarily closed businesses: If your business is not permanently closed, but has temporarily stopped providing all services, mark your business ”Temporarily closed.”
 When your business fully or partially resumes operations, you can reopen your business.

 For businesses with special hours: If your business is open but has adjusted operating hours for specific days, set special hours (rather than mark your business “Temporarily closed”).
 Learn how to set special hours.

 You can now mark your store as “Temporarily closed” if you don't offer in-store shopping, pickup, delivery, or curbside pickup.
 Google also relies on authoritative data sources, where available, to mark certain types of places as "Temporarily closed" on Google Search and Google Maps.
 Learn to mark your business as “Temporarily closed.”

 Important: Businesses offering pickup or delivery services should not mark the business “Temporarily closed,” otherwise those services won't show on Google.
 Marking your business “Temporarily closed” won't affect local search ranking and it will be treated similarly to open businesses.

 - Offers pickup, delivery, curbside pickup, or in-store shopping

 - Is not open for in-store shopping